Are you amoung five million U.S. women with Polycystic Ovarian Syndrome (PCOS)?

 PCOS Risk Factors

-It is difficult to pin down precisely what puts someone at a higher risk of PCOS, but research indicates that there are two primary risk factors: having a mother or sister with PCOS and being obese.
+It is difficult to pinpoint precisely what puts someone at a higher risk of PCOS, but research indicates two primary risk factors: having a mother or sister with PCOS and being obese.
 Although most women with PCOS are overweight, it’s still possible for patients with a normal body mass index (BMI) to have PCOS.

 Two additional characteristics are common in women with PCOS: insulin resistance and the ovaries or adrenal glands producing higher-than-normal testosterone leading to excess androgens levels.
-However, there is not a clear cause-and-effect relationship between these conditions and PCOS.
+However, there is no clear cause-and-effect relationship between these conditions and PCOS.

 PCOS Testing and Treatment Options

 It is important to understand that there is no single PCOS test.
 To diagnose it, your doctor will likely perform a variety of tests that indicate PCOS may be present, which could include testing your: